jangroth/aws-certification-notes/devops-engineer-professional.md

 services or tasks using the Fargate launch type.
 For more control you can host your tasks on a cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances that you manage by using the EC2 launch type.

+* See also: <a href="https://www.awsgeek.com/AWS-re-Invent-2019/CI-CD-with-Fargate-ECS/CI-CD-with-Fargate-ECS.jpg" target="_blank">AWS Geek 2020</a>
+* See also: <a href="https://www.awsgeek.com/AWS-re-Invent-2017/Container-Networking-Deep-Dive-with-Amazon-ECS/Container-Networking-Deep-Dive-with-Amazon-ECS.jpg" target="_blank">AWS Geek 2017</a>
+* See also: <a href="https://www.awsgeek.com/Amazon-ECS/Amazon-ECS.jpg" target="_blank">AWS Geek 2017</a>

 <a name="4_13_1_1"></a>
 #### [↖](#4_13)[↑](#4_13_1)[↓](#4_13_2) Benefits